When you decide to reevaluate your life, remember: you are not looking for easy answers. At this stage you are only trying to ask the right questions.

 - What’s on my ‘bucket list’?
 One of the things about this year is I’ve talked to some older people I know who never have done the items on their bucket list and now wonder if they’re too old.
 While I’m a total believer in doing as much as you can as long as you can, it is easier to climb a mountain in your 30s or 40s than your 70s.
 Whatever your age, part of the un-fulfillment you might be feeling is because the big things just sit on a distant horizon and never get any closer.
 You need to pick a before-I-die goal, pick a date (even if it’s a year or two out) and start planning, saving, and/or training for it NOW.
 Our lives are short and precious, leave nothing important undone.

 - Why am I asking this question now?
 You Google-searched for this question (or are just a fan or friend of mine) — why?
 Are you fed up with the way things are going?
 Have you been trying to make changes but still feel far from your goals?
 The important thing is to feel empowered — this is a great moment.
 As soon as you start really looking at your life, you may get depressed, scared, and feel hopelessness.
 But the important thing to know is that this is an important first step that some people never take.
 You are now officially on the road to your dreams.

 - Am I ready to be bold?
 There’s a saying, “Are you really happy or just really comfortable?”
 You have come to this place by your choices; some parts of your life work great and some need to be switched or fixed.
 But if you are at the point of knowing you need a change, then realize you really have nothing to lose.
 Start by cleaning your house and giving some things away, then make that bucket list plan, then start seeing what parts of your life make you happy and what things need to go.
 Envision your dream and walk toward it.

-June 2015 update: Please visit my site ‘How To Come Alive‘ if you’d like to learn the 25 things that have helped me most in achieving my dreams.
+Update: Please visit my site ‘How To Come Alive‘ if you’d like to learn the 25 things that have helped me most in achieving my dreams.